 Michael Misfeldt, PhD

-Dr. Michael Misfeldt serves as associate dean for faculty affairs and professor of molecular microbiology and immunology at the University of Missouri School of Medicine.
+Dr. Michael Misfeldt serves as senior associate dean for faculty affairs and professor of molecular microbiology and immunology at the University of Missouri School of Medicine.

 Dr. Misfeldt received his doctorate in microbiology in 1977 from the University of Iowa and went on to complete a postdoctoral fellowship at the NIH's National Institute of Child Health and Human Development.
 He joined MU in 1981 as an assistant professor, and over the years, he has been a vital leader at the MU School of Medicine in areas of teaching and research.